ronrothjr/The-Spiral-of-Becoming/README.md

 # **The Process Invitation**

-Let's ensure the Spiral remains a **living process** rather than crystallizing into doctrine.
+Let's ensure the Threads remain a **living process** rather than crystallizing into doctrine.
 This is Becoming embodied \- even this iteration of the framework for understanding process must itself remain in process.

 ## **The Power of Questions**

-The Spiral is a **framework for dialogue**.
+The Threads is a **framework for dialogue**.

 **We imagine rich possibilities:**
 - How might Christian mystics and Buddhist practitioners compare notes on PRESENCE?